danidiaz/really-small-backpack-example/lesson2-signatures/README.md

 We have a ridiculously simplistic "template engine" defined in the [`Lesson2`](./lib/Lesson2.hs) module.
-It lets us "compile" a string into a `Template` and then render the template with different argument.
+It lets us "compile" a string into a `Template` and then render the template with different arguments.

 However, we don't want to depend on any particular string implementation.
 We want it to be easily adaptable for many string types, without cluttering the